 Black horehound

-Ballota nigra has a very strong characteristic smell reminiscent of mold or humidity, and can be recognized by its clusters of hairy, reddish-purple flowers.
-It can grow up to 3 feet in height.
+Ballota nigra has a very strong characteristic smell reminiscent of mould or damp soil, and can be recognised by its clusters of hairy, reddish-purple flowers.
+It can grow up to 1 m (3 ft 3 in) tall.[6]

-It has herbaceous ascending stems, wooden and branched at bottom, covered by down folded hairs.
+It has erect herbaceous stems, wooden and branched at bottom, covered by downy hairs.[6]
 The plant has a taproot system.

-Leaves are opposite and decussate, and range from oval-lanceolate to heart-shaped, with crenate or dentate border.
-Leaves, dark green and usually pubescent, measure 3–8 cm per 2–6 cm, and have 1–3 cm petiole.
+The leaves are opposite and decussate, and range from oval-lanceolate to heart-shaped, with crenate or dentate border.
+They are dark green and usually pubescent, measuring 2–8 cm by 2–6 cm, and have a 1–3 cm petiole.
 Upper face is wrinkled, with a net-like vein pattern.

-Flowers are organized in verticillasters, subspherical to about one-sided, with 15 to 30 flowers.
-Each verticillaster consist of two condensed dichasial cymes at axils of normal leaves.
+The flowers are arranged in verticillasters, subspherical to one-sided, with 15–30 flowers.
+Each verticillaster consist of two condensed dichasial cymes in the axils of normal leaves.

-Flower has an actinomorphic calyx (length 9–10 mm, width 7 mm), made up by five sepals fused together in a tube with five teeths; and a labiate corolla of 12–13 mm, ranging from pink to pale purple to withish.
+Each flower has an actinomorphic calyx, length 9–10 mm, width 7 mm, made up of five sepals fused together in a tube with five teeths; and a labiate corolla of 12–14 mm, ranging from pink to pale purple to withish.
 The corolla consist of a tube of about 6 mm and two lips; the upper one slightly concave (like a hood) and externally hairy; the lower one glabrous, with two minor lateral lobes and a major central bifid lobe.
 There are four didynamous stamens, running parallel under the upper lip, with glabrous filaments and yellow anthers.
-Ovary is superior, with a single white style and a 2-parted stigma.
+The ovary is superior, with a single white style and a 2-parted stigma.[6][7]

 Ballota nigra is a nitrophilous plant; it grows in ruins, fallows, and hedges at elevations up to 1300 m.
 It prefers loose, calcareous (alkaline) soils.
 It tolerates temperatures as low as -5°/-10 °C.